dudds6699/Quake-2/readme.txt

 Just thought it would be cool if some one would need an easier way to start game engine programming now.

+To Get it to work ie play the game just copy your baseq2 folder in and make sure visual studio can find all the files I haven't test a pull on another system so i might be missing something.

 #### Original Read Me Begins #####

 This is the complete source code for Quake 2, version 3.19, buildable with